KryptIT/Incognito/README.md

 > Use At Your Risk As It May Be Detected

-Made In Poland And C#
+Made In Poland And Python

 > [!NOTE]
 > This is INDEV.